VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 # 2. METHOD:
 ## 2.1.
 DATA RETRIEVAL AND PREPROCESSING:
 Clinical and transcriptomic data of melanoma patients treated with ICIs were retrieved from cBioPortal and GEO.
 Patients were classified as responders or non-responders.
-Differential Expression Analysis (DEA) was performed using the pydeseq2 library, with significance defined as an adjusted p-value < 0.05 and |log2FC| > 1.0.
+DEA was performed using the pydeseq2 library, with significance defined as an adjusted p-value < 0.05 and |log2FC| > 1.0.
 ## 2.2.
 TWO-STAGE FEATURE SELECTION:
 To refine the feature set, a two-stage selection process was implemented:
 + Stage 1: Chi-square Test: A statistical filter was applied to remove genes whose expression levels showed no significant association with clinical response.